mui/material-ui/docs/src/pages/customization/transitions/transitions.md

 # Transitions

-<p class="description">The transitions inside the theme, enable you to customze durations and easings of the varios transitions used across the components, and offer utility for creating custom transitions.</p>
+<p class="description">The theme key enables you to customize the durations and easings of the various transitions used across Material-UI components, and offers a utility for creating custom transitions.</p>

 ## Durations